ZaccLloyd/Project-1-ELK-Stack-Deployment/README.md

 - Run the playbook and navigate to the Filebeat installation page on the ELK server GUI via the http://<elk-server-ip>:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:
 - All Ansible files are located within the /etc/ansible directory within the Ansible Docker Container.
-Imputing the Ip address of the target machine within the /etc/ansible/hosts file under 'webservers' or 'elkservers' will ensure that ansible will run the playbook on the given machine.
+- Imputing the Ip address of the target machine within the /etc/ansible/hosts file under `webservers` or `elkservers` will ensure that ansible will run the playbook on the given machine.
--  navigate to http://<elk-server-ip>:5601/app/kibana to see if the ELK server is running.
+- Navigate to http://<elk-server-ip>:5601/app/kibana to see if the ELK server is running.

 1. ssh into the Jump Box VM via your local machine `~$ ssh sysadmin@<Jump Box Public IP>`